Shift3/standards-and-practices/standards/branching.md

 When work is completed and tested, make a Pull Request to the development branch.
 This PR requires review from another developer before it is merged.

-When code is ready to be locked in for demo, a Pull Request from `development` to `master` will be created and reviewed.
+When code is ready to be locked in for demo, a Pull Request from `development` to `main` will be created and reviewed.

 ### Doing Development
 - Always have an issue created for any work you are doing.
 It should contain: